tarikh/newsletter_summary/README.md

     python main.py
     ```

-    By default, this analyzes newsletters from the past 7 days using OpenAI GPT-4.1.
+    By default, this analyzes newsletters from the past 7 days using OpenRouter to connect to OpenAI GPT-4.1.
 See Command-line Options below to customize.

     **Example: Use the advanced KeyBERT-based NLP method (with traditional NLP approach):**
     ```bash